 Wi-Fi Calling Terms of Service

 These Wi-Fi Calling Terms (as defined below) apply to the Wi-Fi Calling Feature (“Wi-Fi Calling” or “Services”) that we provide to you.
 In these Terms, when we say “we” or “us”, it means any of Freedom Mobile Inc., Shaw Cablesystems G.P., Shaw Telecom G.P. or their partners (collectively, "Shaw") and when we say “you”, it means you, our customer, the individual person that will be responsible for the use of and payment for the Services.
 These Wi-Fi Calling Terms contain important information, including 9-1-1 limitations and details about potential service charges.
-While using Wi-Fi Calling, your standard wireless plan rates apply, including local and long distance airtime, and text messaging.
+Subject to certain exceptions described in these Wi-Fi Calling Terms of Services, while using Wi-Fi Calling, your standard wireless plan rates apply, including local and long distance airtime, and text messaging.

 By activating the Services, you acknowledge receipt of, and agree to accept and abide by, these terms and conditions, including any additional terms we refer to below, as revised from time to time (collectively the “Wi-Fi Calling Terms”).
 If you do not agree with any of the Wi-Fi Calling Terms, you should not use Wi-Fi Calling.
 You are responsible for all use of Wi-Fi Calling on your device, including any breach of these Wi-Fi Calling Terms by you or any user of your device.